About the Plant Variety Protection Board

 The PVPA provides that "The Board shall consist of individuals who are experts in various areas of varietal development covered by this Act."
 (7 U.S.C.
 2327(a)).
 The Board membership "shall include farmer representation and shall be drawn approximately equally from the private or seed industry sector and from the sector of government or the public.”
 (7 U.S.C.
 2327(a)).

 The PVP Board consists of 14 members, each of whom is appointed for a 2-year period, with no member appointed for more than three 2-year periods.
-The term of the present Board will expire in December 2012.
-The first meeting of the new Board will most likely be held in the spring/summer of 2013.
 In order to provide the Secretary of Agriculture with a broad choice from a diverse group of applicants, the PVPO is asking for nominated members to serve on the Board for 2 years from the date of appointment.
 PVP Board members will serve without compensation, except for standard government reimbursable expenses.

 To ensure that the recommendations of the Board take into account the needs of the diverse groups served by the USDA (from research and production to trade, use, and consumption).
 The USDA is responsible for vetting every candidate who applies for membership to a USDA Research and Promotion Board and/or Federal Advisory Committee.
 Also, please note that federally registered lobbyists are prohibited from serving on advisory committees governed by the Federal Advisory Committee Act (FACA).